laurentpayot/floweret/README.md

 ```

 Sized array type is useful when used in conjunction with a typed array type, thanks to the [`and` operator](#and).
+Note that you can use the empty array `[]` for an array of size 0 type, if you ever need it.

 ### Object type